The Gritters Golf Society

 Each player will have a letter randomly allocated and the match arrangements for the following day will be drawn from the remaining choices from the table at dinner or nominated by the winner that day.

-Last place in the eclectic will become elected to the "Hall of Shame".
+Last place will be decided in the fashion as Tour Winner and become elected to the "Hall of Shame".
+Bottom place in the Eclectic will simply be known as "Bottom place in the Eclectic, bottom place in the Stableford points will be known as "Bottom place in the Stableford", adding the points together for both, the player will the lowest total will be elected to Hall of Shame.
 More importantly though, he will be obliged to place a photograph of something decided upon through the year in his house for 12 months.
 This can be a photo of last years winner or loser, some grass cuttings, the back of a ferry, a field in France somewhere or something else.

 In the event of a tie the recipient will be decided by the worst back nine etc.